pgorman/dangerjaunt/dangerjaunt.md

 They love full beards, rich brew, and masterful craftwork.

 Dwarves work as either fighters or rogues.
-They make saving throws with a +4 bonus due to their inate fortitude and magic resistance.
+They make saving throws with a +4 bonus due to their innate fortitude and magic resistance.
 Dwarves know about stonework, gems, engineering, and metalwork;
 the referee would tell the player of a dwarf when a dungeon passage slopes subtly up or down, for example.
 On 1--2 in 6, dwarves notice secret doors simply by passing near them.